iiasa/xl2gdx/README.md

 in conjunction with he `project=Y` feature of `xl2gdx.R` to locate and convert special-character references to data in GAMS source files.

-**Warning:** this tool operates in-place, apply it only to source files under version control so that you can review and revert the changes.
+**⚠️Warning:** this tool operates in-place, apply it only to source files under version control so that you can review and revert the changes.

 To invoke `project_to_ASCII.R`, issue: